mozilla/data-docs/datasets/other/ssl/reference.md

 So what we've done is normalize the whole batch of 30 down to 1.
 That means we tell you that 50% of one-third of the loads (0.333...) was SSL and 5% of the other two-thirds of the loads (0.666...) was SSL.
-Then you can figure out the overall 20% figure by this cacluation:
+Then you can figure out the overall 20% figure by this calculation:

 `0.5 * 0.333 + 0.05 * 0.666 = 0.2`